untjala/book-search-engine/README.md

 # Book Search Engine
 ### Description
-For this challenge, my goal was to refactor an application from RESTful routes to Apollo.
+For this challenge, my goal was to refactor a book search application from RESTful routes to Apollo.
 The application has been refactored on the client and server sides to use React.js, Mongoose, and GraphQL.

 ## Visuals
 ![Site](public/Google-Book-Search.png)